yuvedhan/hello-world/README.md

 # hello-world

 The name is Yuvedhan.
-Pursuing Masters in Industrail and Syatems Enfineering At University at Buffalo
+Pursuing Masters in Industrial and Systems Engineering At University at Buffalo.